mirfan899/sppas/sppas/doc/08_changes/81_releases.md

   - New French dictionary: use the new phoneset!
   - New Taiwanese acoustic model.
 Attention: phoneset changed: accept some chinese...
   - New Taiwanese dictionary: use the new phoneset + some chinese syllabes added.
-  - Vietnamese removed: due to the lack of data, the model can't be improved.
+  - Vietnamese removed: due to the lack of data, the model cant be improved.

 #### SPPAS 1.5.1 (2013-08-29)